Georgios Papanikolaou

+University of Miami

 In 1961, he moved to Miami, Florida, to develop the Papanicolaou Cancer Research Institute at the University of Miami, but died there on 19 February 1962 due to a myocardial infarction.
-His wife Andromachi "Mary" Papanikolaou continued his work at the Papanicolaou Cancer Research Institute after his death, and died in Miami in October 1982.
+His wife Andromachi Papanikolaou, known as Mary, continued his work at the Papanicolaou Cancer Research Institute after his death; she died in Miami on 13 October 1982.

 Discoveries

 In 1914, Papanikolaou and his wife worked at the Department of Anatomy at the Cornell Medical College of Cornell University and contributed to the histological and physiological changes associated with the oestrus cycle in the guinea pig.
 In 1917, Papanikolaou along with Charles R. Stockard demonstrated that, in the guinea pig, the histologic cyclic changes that occur in the reproductive tract during the estrus cycle also occur in the vaginal mucosa and can be detected by cytologic examination of vaginal smears.
 This technique (termed the Papanicolaou technique) was groundbreaking and also facilitated the discovery of an ovarian hormone.

+Papanikolaou then began examining the human reproductive system.
+His wife Mary, was a crucial partner in this research.
+She was working in the same laboratory as an unpaid laboratory technician.
+Every day Mary provided a vaginal sample for the research.
+She also prepared her own samples in the laboratory for further analysis.
+She provided daily samples for twenty-one years, eventually encouraging her friends to also provide samples for the research.

-Papanikolaou later began examining the human reproductive system.
-In 1920, he realized that he could tell the difference between normal and malignant cells on the cervix by viewing smears on a slide under a microscope.
+In 1920, Georgios Papanikolaou realized that he could tell the difference between normal and malignant cells on the cervix by viewing smears on a slide under a microscope.
 In 1925, with funds from the National Research Council and the Maternal Health Committee, Papanikolaou recruited 12 hospital staff volunteers, together with a number of pregnant gynecological and surgical patients, for a systematic study of cervical cell morphology.
-The participants were regurarly tested to determine normal hormonal changes and to diagnose early pregnancy.
+The participants were regularly tested to determine normal hormonal changes and to diagnose early pregnancy.
 Upon examination of a slide made from a smear of one of the participant's vaginal fluid, Papanikolaou discovered that abnormal cancer cells could be plainly observed under a microscope.
 "The first observation of cancer cells in the smear of the uterine cervix," he later wrote, "gave me one of the greatest thrills I ever experienced during my scientific career."